AlexGalays/spacelift/README.md

 By default, the library provides no operators at all.
 You get to choose what to import.

-The easiest is to import everything in a single import (probably in your main file):
+The fastest way is to install everything in a single import (probably in your main file):

 ```ts
 import 'space-lift/all'